Nilesh1506/BEIT-PROJECT_16_Web_Based_Student_Helpdesk_System/README.md

-As we see in our day to day college life we may notice students facing some kinds of problems which they may not directly convey it to the teachers due to many reasons.Hence to over- come this problems a `Web Based Student Helpdesk' is a great solution for this problem.In this system we are trying to make a web application in which student and sta can interact with high authority using this service.The system will be sea kind of a web application which will be used by the college individuals to address there problems,complaints,suggestions or request etc to the college administration.A web application is any computer-like device de-
+As we see in our day to day college life we may notice students facing some kinds of problems which they may not directly convey it to the teachers due to many reasons.Hence to over- come this problems a `Web Based Student Helpdesk' is a great solution for this problem.In this system we are trying to make a web application in which student and staff can interact with high authority using this service.The system will be sea kind of a web application which will be used by the college individuals to address there problems,complaints,suggestions or request etc to the college administration.A web application is any computer-like device de-